compasjs/compas/docs/generators/build-structure/entities.md

   });
 ```

-All select queries will ignore soft deletes by default, except when specifically
+All generated queries will ignore soft deletes by default, except when
-included.
+specifically included.
 The exception is for generated delete queries.
-These will not ignore
+These will
-already soft deleted records, and always hard delete them.
+not ignore already soft deleted records, and always hard delete them.